sforshing/dalle_clone/README.md

 <p>
 </p>

-> A full stack MERN AI image generating app that uses a version of GPT-3 modified to generate images. \n
+> A full stack MERN AI image generating app that uses a version of GPT-3 modified to generate images.

-> You can share and download the AI generated image with the download function from the Home page.\n
+You can share and download the AI generated image with the download function from the Home page.

-> Skills/Technical Tools: Node.js, Express.js, MongoDB, React.js, TailwindCSS, OpenAI, API, Git, and Github
+Skills/Technical Tools: Node.js, Express.js, MongoDB, React.js, TailwindCSS, OpenAI, API, Git, and Github

 ## Usage